No, not my first concert, I've always been a little shy. But as I have three hands, my playing was matchless, nonetheless...

 Of course toodeloo is half a fourdeloo, a third six...
 Ah, never mind!

 And yes, remember!
-There are precious few outer lobes... on the Outer Hebrides!
+There are precious few Outer Labia... on the Outer Hebrides, hence a sheep will do, will do!

 Now go to sleep!